COURSE DESCRIPTION

 • One semester (14 weeks)

-• Week of Sep.
-2 through week of Dec.
-17 (No classes week of Thanksgiving)
+• Sept.
+11 through Dec.
+18 (No classes week of Thanksgiving)

 Live Online Class Schedule: